microsoft/live-share/docs/quickstart/share.md

 <!--
 -->
-Next, click "Live Share" within your tool and an invite link is automatically copied to your clipboard.
+Next, click "Live Share" within your tool and an invite link automatically copies to your clipboard.

 In Visual Studio Code: